Improving Soil Using Chickens? How does that work? Let me explain…

 How Many Hens Does it Take to Till a Garden?

-HOW DOES ALL OF THIS HELP OUR SOIL?
+HOW DOES ALL OF THIS IMPROVE OUR SOIL AND HELP OUR CHICKENS?

 - The chickens do a lot of tilling that doesn’t leave the soil open to erosion.
 They dig holes for dust baths, scratch at the grains we throw out to them everyday and gently till the ground but not deep enough that the soil blows away in the wind.